Jan

 8.3.1 - ORIGINAL

 A protest of any alleged violation of the rules must be made in writing to the League Coordinator within one week of recognition of the alleged violation, or longer in the case of extenuating circumstances.
-The League Coordinator and the VSL Board are responsible for ruling on any protest.
+The League Coordinator and

 8.3.1 - REVISED